 The Chapter encourages old and new members to come forward and use its resources to develop their network and for professional development.
-Toronto Chapter hosts various professional developments sessions during the year.
+The Toronto Chapter hosts various professional development sessions during the year.
 Its highlight events include the Annual International Conference and its Annual Gala.

-Toronto Chapter works closely with its key sponsors, CPA Canada, CPA Ontario, and other similar organizations with the aim to assist newly arrived Indian CAs and help the more established ones with their professional development needs.
+The Toronto Chapter works closely with its key sponsors, CPA Canada, CPA Ontario, and other similar organizations with the aim to assist newly arrived Indian CAs and help the more established ones with their professional development needs.

-Best Chapter Award 2015
+Best Chapter Awards 2022 & 2015

-Toronto Chapter was awarded the Best
+The Toronto Chapter has been awarded the Best Chapter Overseas Award: